 looks very peculiar.
 Why is the number ci found as an inner quantifier in Example 6.41 (p.
-124) and as an outer quantifier in Example 6.42 (p.
-124) ?
+126) and as an outer quantifier in Example 6.42 (p.
+126)?
 The number of dogs is the same in either case.
 The answer is that the ci in Example 6.41 (p.
-124) is part of the specification: it tells us the actual number of dogs in the group that the speaker has in mind.
+126) is part of the specification: it tells us the actual number of dogs in the group that the speaker has in mind.
 In Example 6.42 (p.
-124) , however, the dogs referred to by ... lo gerku are all the dogs that exist: the outer quantifier then restricts the number to three; which three, we cannot tell.
-The implicit quantifiers are chosen to avoid claiming too much or too little: in the case of le, the implicit outer quantifier ro says that each of the dogs in the restricted group is white; in the case of lo, the implicit inner quantifier simply says that three dogs, chosen from the group of all the dogs there are, are white.
+126), however, the dogs referred to by ... lo gerku are all the dogs that exist: the outer quantifier then restricts the number to three; which three, we cannot tell.
+The implicit quantifiers are chosen to avoid claiming too much or too little: in the case of le, the implicit outer quantifier simply says that three dogs, chosen from the group of all the dogs there are, are white.

 Using exact numbers as inner quantifiers in lo-series descriptions is dangerous, because you are stating that exactly that many things exist which really fit the description.
 So examples like are semantically anomalous; Example 6.43 (p.
-124) claims that some dog (or dogs) is white, but also that there are just three dogs in the universe!
+126) claims that some dog (or dogs) is white, but also that there are just three dogs in the universe!

-Example 6 .43
+Example 6.43

 [so'o] lo ci gerku cu blabi

 [some-of] those-which-really-are three dogs are-white.